Muska

-Marija "Muska" Babitzin (born 28 June 1952 in Helsinki, Finland) is a Finnish singer.
-She became famous in 1971 with "Kirjoita postikorttiin" ('Write on the postcard'), a cover version of Send Me a Postcard by Shocking Blue.
+Marija "Muska" Babitzin (Мария Бабицын; born 28 June 1952) is a Finnish singer.
+She became famous in 1971 with "Kirjoita postikorttiin" ('Write on the postcard'), a cover version of "Send Me a Postcard" by Shocking Blue.
 Her first, eponymous album was released in 1973.
-It featured the hit "Krokotiili-rock" (cover of Crocodile Rock by Elton John).
+It featured the hit "Krokotiili-rock", a cover of Elton John's "Crocodile Rock".

 Muska participated with her brother Georgij "Ykä" Babitzin in the Finnish national final of Eurovision Song Contest, Euroviisut 1974.
 The entry "Senhän sanoo järkikin" came sixth.
 In 1979 she again participated in the Finnish national final with her brother Kirka Babitzin and sister Anna Babitzin.
 The entry "Aikuiset anteeksi antaa" came fourth.

-Muska's elder brothers Sammy (1948–1973) and Kirill alias Kirka (1950–2007) were also well-known Finnish singers.
+Muska's elder brothers Sammy (1948–1973) and Kirill "Kirka" (1950–2007) were also well-known Finnish singers.
 Babitzins are Old Russians of Finland.